 The uncertain ceasefire in Vietnam was still being punctuated by fierce fighting between Communist and South Vietnamese troops even as U.

-The uncertain ceasefire in Vietnam was still being punctuated by fierce fighting between Communist and South Vietnamese troops even as U.S. Vice-President Spiro Agnew arrived in Saigon on (January 30) to discuss "post war relations".
+Background: The uncertain ceasefire in Vietnam was still being punctuated by fierce fighting between Communist and South Vietnamese troops even as U.S. Vice-President Spiro Agnew arrived in Saigon on (January 30) to discuss "post war relations".

 The uncertainty was heightened for about 20 hours on Monday and early Tuesday the North Vietnamese members of the Military Commission refused to leave their aircraft at Saigon airport.
 They were protesting against the South Vietnamese demand that they fill in entry permits, which they said constituted recognition of the regime of President Nguyen Van Thieu.
 Early Tuesday morning the North Vietnamese left the plane after formalities ware waived.